Saturday, May 25, 2024

 "The first published paper from 2019 demonstrated the reliability of the new X-ray dating technique on a series of samples, taken from linen fabrics ranging in age from 3000 BC to 2000 AD (see black, red, green and blue curves in the figure below ...
 These curves show that the

 [Above ( enlarge[PE22]): Wide-Angle X-ray Scattering (WAXS) curves.
-The green "2000 years" curve is from a linen sample recovered from the Jewish fortress Masada which was conquered by the Romans in AD 74 and never occupied again.
+The green "2000 years" curve is from a linen sample recovered from the Jewish fortress Masada which was conquered by the Romans in AD 74 and never occupied since.
 The orange curve is from a Shroud sample.
 As can be seen, the Shroud sample's WAXS curve very closely matches that of the 1st century Masada sample!]

 sample of the Shroud of Turin (orange curve in the picture) should be much older than the approximately seven centuries indicated by the radio-dating carried out in 1988."
 This makes it a total of five tests which have now dated the Shroud to the first century!